Speech Practice: Vocal Delivery for Voiceover

 But the hardest thing to fix when slowing down a sound is the length of syllables has changed: the RHYTHM (stress/cadence) of the word has changed.
 So first you must concentrate on feeling how the RHYTHM (stress/cadence) has to change.
 And the first step is shortening vowel sounds on words that have a rural accent, such as the Minnesota “o” in, e.g. “Oooh yaah”.

-5. Tongue Twisters
+5. Practice Tips and Tongue Twisters

 Tongue Twisters do NOT help unless you also practice specific speech exercises.
 You will NOT get better speech if all you practice is tongue twisters.

 However, they are good if use them to learn to troubleshoot problems.
 A classic example is

 Mrs. Smith’s fish sauce shop seldom sells shellfish.

 To troubleshoot the “fish sauce shop” portion, you have to speak two SH/S pairs, from fiSH to Sauce and then from the “s” sound at the end of sauce to SHop.
 This is a very common type of troubleshooting issue.
 Fix it by making one of the syllables in a pair of problem syllables quieter and shorter.

 For example, instead of saying “fish sauce” try saying “fish auce”, dropping the “s” in “sauce”.
 Then try to let the “sh” in “fish” linger a little into a bit of an “s” sound.
 In this way, you can get the “s” sound to happen clearly without getting a “slushy” sound when switching between them.

 Another problem is a kind of “focus fatigue” when syllables that are nearby but not right next to each other are similar.
 Try saying “Dame Judi Dench” a few times in a row to see how hard it can be.
 This is like the classic “Red leather, yellow leather” that you can say it once or twice but not repeatedly.